Liberal election win and its plan for Australia Immigration

 Extra points will be awarded for migrants living and working in regional Australia, and states and territories can request access to an increased allocation of dedicated regional migration places.

-Regional Australia will encompass all of Australia outside of Sydney, Melbourne, Brisbane/Gold Coast and Perth.
+Regional Australia will encompass all of Australia outside of Sydney, Melbourne and Brisbane.
 Visa recipients will need to live and work in regional Australia for three years before becoming eligible to apply for permanent residence.
+Important change: Perth and Gold Coast are classified as regional areas.

 Changes to working holiday maker program